portwatcher/prerender-url-shortener/README.md

        "url": "string"
      }
      ```
+   - **Response behavior:**
+     - **Returns 200 OK** if URL already exists with valid rendered HTML (contains og:image tag)
-   - **Always returns 202 Accepted** for async rendering.
+     - **Returns 202 Accepted** for async rendering in all other cases (new URLs, invalid/missing HTML content)
-   - Never returns 200 OK - ensures consistent async behavior.
-   - Triggers the backend process to generate a short code and prerender the content asynchronously.
+   - Triggers the backend process to generate a short code and prerender the content asynchronously when needed.

 ### 2. Prerendering and Shortening Logic (Rod Integration with Async Queue)